-They say an apple a day keeps the doctor away, but what if those apples are inside a luscious batter and fried to a golden delicious perfection?
+They say an apple a day keeps the doctor away, but what if those apples were inside a luscious batter and fried to a golden delicious perfection?

 Prepared like that– you won’t be able to keep anyone away.

-That’s how singer-songwriter, author, and cook Ruby Dee Phillipa served up a Fuji apple when I stopped by her South Austin home for a visit in early 2012, just after publication of her cookbook Ruby’s Juke Joint Americana Cookbook, published by Bando Press.
+That’s how singer-songwriter, author, and cook Ruby Dee Phillipa served up a Fuji apple when I stopped by her South Austin home.

 Ruby says childhood memories and “apples about to turn” inspired the easy-to-make fritter recipe.
 Growing up in Northern California, fall and winter meant enjoying a wide variety of apple-involved edibles.
 For the kids it often meant enjoying fritters and other baked goods.